2020 Update: The following dimensional weight rules apply and have accurate, current dimensional weight factors.

 It used to the be the case that, as an ecommerce seller, you only had to worry about dimensional weight when shipping large packages.
 That is no longer the case.
 Now FedEx and UPS have new dimensional weight rules that apply to all packages.

 Now, FedEx and UPS have a dimensional weight divisor of 139.
 For FedEx, that divisor applies to all packages shipping within the United States.
-With UPS, the 139 divisor applies to all U.S. packages larger than one cubic foot in dimensional size.
-For packages smaller than one cubic foot, UPS’s dim weight divisor is 166.
+With UPS, the divisor varies by rate type: 139 for Daily Rates; 166 for Retail Rates.

 For example, let’s say you have a box that measures 12” x 12” x 6”.
 Multiplying those dimensions together gives you 864 cubic inches.
 To determine the dimensional weight for FedEx, you simply divide the total cubic dimensions by 139.
 So, in this case, the dimensional weight is….864 / 139 = 6.2 lbs.

 What this means is that, when shipping this box, you’ll be billed at a minimum of 7 lbs (the carriers round up to the nearest pound).
 If the package happens to weigh more than 7 lbs., then you’ll be billed for shipping at the actual weight.
 If the actual weight is less than 7 lbs….for example, let’s say it’s 4.5 lbs….then the dimensional weight will apply and you’ll be billed at 7 lbs.

 For years, FedEx and UPS did not charge dimensional weight, which meant that packages, regardless of size, were only billed based on the actual weight.